Leonard leaves bloodied, but Clippers beat Nuggets 121-108 - WHIZ News

 The Clippers led by 11 with 6:11 left when Serge Ibaka went up for a rebound and caught the side of his teammate’s face with his right elbow.
 Leonard lay bleeding on the court before walking to the locker room.

+“He got up and walked off the floor, so he’s going to be good,” LA coach Tyronn Lue said.

-Leonard was ruled out shortly thereafter, but the Clippers didn’t need him to close out a Nuggets team that upset them in the second round of the Western Conference semifinals last season.
+Leonard was ruled out shortly thereafter and was being evaluated postgame, but the Clippers didn’t need him to close out a Nuggets team that upset them in the second round of the Western Conference semifinals last season.

 Nikola Jokic finished with 24 points, 10 assists and nine rebounds for Denver, which has dropped its first two games of the season.
 Jamal Murray added 23 points, 13 coming in the fourth.